 Appropriate bylaw provisions.
-The church's bylaws (if the church is incorporated) should provide specific authority to ordain, license,

-Ordination, licensing, or commissioning by parachurch organizations is generally not recognized by the IRS. or commission individuals as ministers of the gospel.
+The church's bylaws (if the church is incorporated) should provide specific authority to ordain, license, or commission individuals as ministers of the gospel.
 This is essential to develop the proper chain of authority for ordination, licensure, or commissioning.
 The bylaw provision could be as simple as the following: